essecara/agoradesk-match-best-rate/README.md

 **notes:**

  1. *limit* if > 1, fixed priced is used as the lowest amount possible that is obeyed
  2. *margin* is basically a percentage in that other format ...
-5% = 1.05 ..
+5% = 1.05 .... if you use this, you may only use XMR/EUR rate from kraken ..
  3. *skip_ads*  - if you wanna exclude some ads from price match ( eg. your other ads with even lower rate )

     {
     	"ad": "your advertisement id",